pri1712/redstone/README.md

 **A**: No. Writes are immutable.
 To update, delete the old key and put a new value.
 This simplifies consistency in distributed mode.

 ### Q: What's the maximum tensor size?
 **A**: Limited only by available memory and network transfer time.
-Tested with 1GB+ tensors.
 For very large tensors (>10GB), consider chunking.

 ### Q: Does it persist to disk?
 **A**: No, currently in-memory only for maximum performance.
 Persistence is a potential future feature.